Plantashun Boiz

-The group however split up after the exit of 2 Face who wanted a solo career on the platform of Kennis Music at the time, this didn't go down well with the other members of the group but they moved on and each released their individual single albums first with 2 Face and then Blackface followed by Faze.
-These albums were successful and Nigerians kept anticipating more from them even as many hoped for their reunion.
+The group however split up after the exit of 2 Face who wanted a solo career on the platform of Kennis Music at the time.
+This didn't go down well with the other members of the group but they moved on and each released their individual single albums, with 2Face releasing his first and then Blackface followed by Faze.
+These albums were successful and Nigerians anticipated more from them even as many hoped for their reunion.

 The group was managed by Owoyemi Akinwale Nathaniel (Natz), Ifeanyi Oji (Odogwu), and Obasi Leonard (Baba Leo).
 As a result of the Plan B reunion album, Plantashun Entertainment Ltd. Management was born in 2007.

 The Plan B album was distributed by T Joe.